 - Thank You: Show gratitude by thanking them for watching

-If you’re feeling stuck, start with one of our sales script templates and fill in the blanks for your unique solution, value prop, and benefits.
+If you’re feeling stuck, start with one of our sales prospecting templates and fill in the blanks for your unique solution, value prop, and benefits.
 Then, use our free video script timer tool to determine how long your finished video will be.
+Want even more help?
+Use our AI Script Generator and let artificial intelligence for sales do most of the work for you.

 5. Record Your Video Message

 Don’t be afraid to stumble over your words occasionally.

 If you’re nervous, you can do a few simple things to get more comfortable on camera.
 The biggest one is practice.
 The more you do it, the easier it becomes and the more natural it’ll feel.

 For best results, follow a few video production basics:

 - Use the best lighting available—if possible, sit near a window for natural light

 - Get the clearest sound possible—people can forgive bad video, but they rarely forgive bad audio

 - Choose your recording location carefully—avoid clutter and distractions

 Remember, it doesn’t have to be perfect.
 Do your best with what you have available.
 Sometimes the scrappiest solutions work the best.

 6. Select an Attention-Grabbing Thumbnail

 Your video’s no good if no one watches it.
 That’s where your video thumbnail comes in.
 It entices the audience to click play.

-That’s why it’s critical to pick a good one, something that catches your prospect’s eye.
+That’s why it’s critical to pick a good one that catches your prospect’s eye.

-When it comes to one-to-one video prospecting messages, this can mean including something that highlights that you made the video just for them.
+Regarding one-to-one video prospecting messages, this can mean including something highlighting that you made the video just for them.
 Many reps like to use a whiteboard, chalkboard, or magnet board to write the prospect’s name.

 Consider using an animated GIF—the movement is hard to ignore.
 If you’re doing this, consider smiling and waving at the beginning of your video so the first thing your prospect sees is a friendly smiling face.